raseels-repos/golang-saas-starter-kit/example-project/README.md

 ## About The Project

 The service provides record keeping for someone running a multi-family garage sale.
-Authenticated users can maintain a list of products for sale.
+Authenticated users can maintain a list of projects for sale.

 <!--The service uses the following models:-->